 James B. Hammond (1839 – 1913) was an American journalist, inventor, entrepreneur, and philanthropist.
 It is his typewriter though, that he is largely associated with today.

-Hammond was one of the great typewriter pioneers, beginning work on his masterpiece in the late 1870s, which was patented in 1880 and was manufactured in 1885.
+Hammond was one of the great typewriter pioneers, beginning work on his masterpiece in the late 1870s, which was patented in 1880 and manufactured in 1885.

 The Hammond typewriter has a brilliant mechanical design and a stunning look, encased in mahogany (was also available in oak and cherry) with ebony keys.
-One might well imagine that with the name Hammond and with ebony piano like keys, that there would be a connection with the Hammond Organ Company but there is none.
+One might well imagine that with the name Hammond and with ebony piano like keys, that there would be a connection with the Hammond Organ Company but there was none.

 Instead of using type bars, a split type-shuttle with hardened rubber characters (see detail below) rotates each way into position as the keys are pushed.
 Then a spring-loaded hammer swings from behind the carriage, striking the paper and ribbon against the type-shuttle to print.
 The constant force of the hammer gives an even impression to each character typed, regardless of how soft or hard the keys are pushed.